senarvi/senarvi.github.io/_posts/2016-11-20-avoiding-problems-in-theano-graphs.md

 ### Assertions

-Often one would like to make sure that the result of an operation has for example the shape that was intended.
+Often one would like to make sure for example that the result of an operation is of the correct shape.
 There is an assertion operation that works in the same way as the print operation.
 A `theano.tensor.opt.Assert` object is added somewhere in the graph.
 The constructor takes an optional message argument.
 The first argument is the data that will be passed on as the output of the operation, and the second argument is the assertion.
 Note that the assertion has to be a tensor, so for comparison you'll have to use `theano.tensor.eq()`, `theano.tensor.neq()`, etc. The example below verifies that the number of output and input dimensions are equal: